deepdoctection/deepdoctection/packages/dd_datasets/README.md

 # dd-datasets

-Dataset building and processing tools for deepdoctection.
+Datasets and category clases and some dataset instances for training models supported by deepdoctection.

 ## Overview

 `dd-datasets` is a package that provides comprehensive dataset management capabilities for document AI tasks.
 It includes:

-- **Dataflow**: Efficient data loading and processing pipelines inspired by Tensorpack
-- **Mapper**: Transformation functions for various dataset formats (COCO, Pascal VOC, PubTables, XFUND, etc.)
-- **Datasets**: Built-in dataset definitions and builders for popular document understanding datasets
+- **datasets**: Built-in dataset definitions and dataflow builders for popular document understanding datasets.
+- **instances**: Pre-defined dataset instances for common document understanding tasks such as object detection, text classifications and named entity recognition.

 ## Installation